Smoky the dog became a war hero

 Wan Fahmy Redzuan/Shutterstock

 In 1994, a murder case rocked the small Prince Edward Island, located off the coast of Canada.
 A 32-year-old woman named Shirley Duaguay went missing, and her body was found months later.
 Most people believed that her estranged husband, who was known to be abusive, was to blame.
 However, there was no evidence to convict him.
-That is, until someone found a bag in the woods containing a blood-stained jacket, sneakers, and some white cat hairs.
+That is until someone found a bag in the woods containing a blood-stained jacket, sneakers, and some white cat hairs.
 The victim’s husband, Douglas Beamish, owned a white cat named Snowball.
 A geneticist at the United Cancer Institute ran a DNA test and matched the cat hairs from the bag with Snowball’s DNA.
 Paired with some evidence from the victim’s body, Snowball’s “testimony” was enough to convict Beamish.
 It was the first time non-human DNA was used in a murder case.
 Since then, pet DNA has helped solve many violent crimes.
-Too bad these cats that briefly became CIA agents weren’t nearly as successful.